 The sole base of the plan was to improve ROI.
 Doesnai??i??t this go without saying?
 Pay-per-click (PPC) advertising and ROI go hand in hand.
 The Google rep pulled out atarax online every keyword that had at least one conversion over the past two months and paused every other keyword in the campaign.
 They did not ask what a profitable conversion level was for the campaign, and by pausing hundreds of long-tailed keyword phrases, they essential boxed the campaign into a short list of keywords that were not always profitable.

 Google did not ask any questions about demographics and it showed in their next recommendation.
 They ran a search query Viagra Sublingual without prescription and added terms that were converting well for other similar advertisers but not present in the existing keyword list.
 Among this list of keywords were some age-specific modifiers for children, and my clientai??i??s product is not meant for children.
 Also, they included some cross-industry keywords that were again not at all relevant to what my client was offering.
 The poor optimization went a step further here as the rep then assigned the new keywords to the existing ad groups, seemingly at random.
 The majority of the new keywords were not relevant to the ad copy assigned to the ad groups they were now assigned to.

 Google also did not ask any questions about any cross-channel advertising that the client was doing.
 The rep questioned several of the ads based on some ai???As Seen on TVai??? language, but did not bother to ask if the client was doing TV advertising.
-Sure enough they are, and some of the “As Seen on TVai??? ads are performing very well for the campaign.
+Sure enough they are, and some buy tadalafil, buy dapoxetine. of the ai???As Seen on TVai??? ads are performing very well for the campaign.